TMTM

 • Poor marks for food quality, staff friendliness, atmosphere, and healthy options in the Market Force study; ranked lowest in Cheapism's taste test.

-Takeaway: If you want a pizza dinner on the cheap, Little Caesars is hard to beat.
+Takeaway: If you want a pizza dinner on the cheap, Little Caesars (currently the official pizza sponsor of the NFL) is hard to beat.
 Just $6 buys a large cheese or pepperoni pizza, and even premium options such as five-meat, Hawaiian, or supreme pizzas don't cost more than $15.
 Online ordering and "pizza portal" pickup help minimize in-store waiting, and a return to delivery gives customers an option they didn't have before.
 But the low prices come at a cost: There's no rewards program and little variety beyond the basics.

 Papa John's PizzaPhoto credit: Papa Johns